queue-interop/queue-interop/README.md

 * [Formapro's Blog](https://blog.forma-pro.com) contains varitety blog post about Queue Interop useage.
 * [RabbitMQ's official tutorials](https://github.com/rabbitmq/rabbitmq-tutorials/tree/master/php-interop) ported to AMQP Interop.

+## Roadmap

+The Queue Interop project started in the summer of 2016, almost two years ago.
+Since then It has been well-tried by many developers.
+A lot of companies use it in production.

+It is time to settle a date of a stable release and possibly some intermediate steps towards it:

+* The 1.0 will be released in December 2018.
+* The 1.0-beta1 will be released in August 2018.
+* The 1.0-alpha1 will be released in March 2018.

 ## Compatible projects